 To collect food waste we are installing waste disposal units in kitchens and vacuum toilets in bathrooms to collect toilet water.
 Bath, shower and wash water is sorted in a separate pipe.

-The advantages of kitchen grinders
+The advantages of garbage disposal units

 - Comfortable, easy, and convenient for those living in the area.